by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Believes The Pen Can Be Mightier Than The Sword…

 But not too much more.

-Since I like to keep my losses to a minimum, my favorite pens won’t wow collectors or serve as impressive gifts.
-They simply fit my writing preferences and expendables budget.
+Luxury brands Mont Blanc and Waterman can keep their pens, because I struggle to keep mine.
+Every year I unintentionally supply many unknown writers.
+To keep my financial losses to a minimum, my favorite pens won’t wow collectors or serve as impressive gifts.
+They simply fit my preferences and budget.
 They’re also all refillable, which keeps waste to a minimum.

 The classic Parker Jotter offers tip-to-tip stainless steel and a mid-century modern vibe for between $10-$15.
 This American-designed/British-owned pen also offers a satisfying heavy click — an important tactile feature for pen lovers and fidgeters.
 Above all, for us James Bond fans, the Parker Jotter appeared in the 007 film GoldenEye, in which it doubled as a grenade.
 (See the video below from the 0:40 point.)
-Of course, the version you buy won’t have that incendiary feature, which would be taking tactility just a bit too far.
+Of course, the version you buy won’t have that incendiary feature, which would be taking tactility a bit too far.

 So there you have my five fave pens of steel.
-Got a favorite pen that’s not on my list?
+Got a favorite that’s not on my list?
 If so, I’d love to hear about it.

-In the meantime, write on!
+In the meantime, write on…